 Code Definition Scenario Counts towards 90% attendance requirement?
-Authorised absence С Authorised leave of absence Pupil has been granted a leave of absence due to exceptional circumstances No E Excluded Pupil has been excluded but no alternative provision has been made No н Authorised holiday Pupil has been allowed to go on holiday due to exceptional circumstances No ı Illness School has been notified that a pupil will be absent due to illness No М Medical/dental appointment Pupil is at a medical or dental appointment No R Religious observance Pupil is taking part in a day of religious observance No s Study leave Year 11 pupil is on study leave during their public examinations No Т Gypsy, Roma and traveller absence Pupil from a traveller community is travelling, as agreed with the school No Unauthorised absence G Unauthorised holiday Pupil is on a holiday that was not approved by the school No N Reason not provided Pupil is absent for an unknown reason (this code should be amended when the reason emerges, or replaced with code O if no reason for absence has been provided after a reasonable amount of time) No О Unauthorised absence School is not satisfied with reason for pupil's absence No U Arrival after registration Pupil arrived at school after the register closed No
+Authorised absence с Authorised leave of absence Pupil has been granted a leave of absence due to exceptional circumstances No C1 Regulated work or performance Leave of absence for the purpose of participating in a regulated performance or undertaking regulated employment abroad No C2 Part time timetable Leave of absence - compulsory school age pupil subject to part time timetable No E Excluded Pupil has been excluded but no alternative provision has been made No I Illness School has been notified that a pupil will be absent due to illness No

+J1 Interview Leave of absence for the purpose of attending an interview for employment or for admission to another educational institution No м Medical/dental appointment Pupil is at a medical or dental appointment No R Religious observance Pupil is taking part in a day of religious observance No s Study leave Year 11 pupil is on study leave during their public examinations No т Gypsy, Roma and traveller absence Pupil from a traveller community is travelling, as agreed with the school No Unauthorised absence G Unauthorised holiday Pupil is on a holiday that was not approved by the school No N Reason not provided Pupil is absent for an unknown reason (this code should be amended when the reason emerges, or replaced with code O if no reason for absence has been provided after a reasonable amount of time) No o Unauthorised absence School is not satisfied with reason for pupil's absence No U Arrival after registration Pupil arrived at school after the register closed No

+Code Definition Scenario Counts towards 90% attendance requirement? x Not required to be in school Pupil of non-compulsory school age is not required to attend N/A Q Lack of access arrangements Unable to attend school because of lack of access arrangements N/A Y1 Transport provision unavailable Unable to attend due to transport normally provided not been available N/A Y2 Travel disruption Unable to attend due to widespread travel disruption N/A Y3 School part closure Unable to attend due to part of the school premises being closed N/A Y4 School closure Unable to attend due to the whole school site being unexpectedly closed N/A

-Code Definition Scenario Counts towards 90% attendance requirement? x Not required to be in school Pupil of non-compulsory school age is not required to attend N/A Y Unable to attend due to exceptional circumstances School site is closed, there is disruption to travel as a result of a local/national emergency, or pupil is in custody N/A Z Pupil not on admission register Register set up but pupil has not yet joined the school N/A Planned school closure Whole or partial school closure due to half- term/bank holiday/INSET day N/A
+Y5 Detained Unable to attend as pupil is in criminal justice detention N/A Y6 Subject to public health Unable to attend in accordance with public health guidance or law N/A ¥7 Unavoidable cause Unable to attend because of any other unavoidable cause N/A z Pupil not on admission register Register set up but pupil has not yet joined the school N/A Planned school closure Whole or partial school closure due to half- term/bank holiday/INSET day N/A